YannGuidon/IHP_SG13_cells/README.md

 ## That's useful if
 * you code in Verilog
+* you play with the TinyTapeout templates https://github.com/TinyTapeout/ttihp-verilog-template
 * you use direct PDK cell instantiations (with the "(* keep *)" prefix)
 * you want to easily switch between the 2 PDK variants so your design can go to either CMOSL5L or G2 with the least modifications